iljarotar/synth/README.md

 ### Oscillators

 An oscillator may have a type of `Sine`, `Square` or `Noise`.
 Every oscillator needs an amplitude.
 Sine and Square oscillators also need a frequency.
+A phase may be passed to periodic wave forms and will be 0 if omitted.

 Examples